anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/GenAI.md

   - Edge cases: Rare and atypical scenarios can expose a model's weaknesses, leading to errors, misinterpretations, and unexpected results.
 - Techniques to overcome limitations:
   - Grounding: Grounding is the process of connecting the AI's output to verifiable sources of information—like giving AI a reality check.
 Grounding also anchors responses, ensuring the AI's answers are rooted in your provided data sources
     - Retrieval-augmented generation (RAG): RAG is a grounding method that uses search to find relevant information from a knowledge base and provides that information to the LLM, giving it necessary context.
 The first step is retrieval.
 When you ask an AI a question, RAG uses a search engine to find relevant information.
 This search engine uses an index that understands the semantic meaning of the text, not just keywords.
 This means it finds information based on meaning, ensuring higher relevance.
 The retrieved information is then added to the prompt given to the AI.
 This is the augmentation phase.
 The AI then uses this augmented prompt, along with its existing knowledge, to generate a response.
 This is referred to as the generation phase.
+One way to start using a RAG system without any coding or database development is with a tool called NotebookLM.
+RAG involves:
+      - Retrieving relevant information: The AI model first retrieves relevant information from a vast knowledge base (like a database, a set of documents, or even the entire web).
+This retrieval process is often powered by sophisticated techniques, like semantic search or vector databases.
+      - Generating output: The model then uses this retrieved information to generate the final output.
+This could be anything from answering a question to writing a creative story.

   - Prompt engineering: This involves crafting precise prompts to guide the model towards desired outputs.
 It refines results by understanding the factors that influence a model's responses.
 However, prompting is limited by the model's existing knowledge; it can't conjure information it hasn't learned.
   - Fine-tuning: Pre-trained models are powerful, but they're designed for general purposes.
 Tuning helps them excel in specific areas.
 Tuning involves further training a pre-trained or foundation model on a new dataset specific to your task.
 This process adjusts the model's parameters, making it more specialized for your needs. e.g. Fine-tuning a translation model to translate between specific languages or domains.
   - Humans in the loop (HITL): HITL systems integrate human input and feedback directly into the ML process.